 Explore the wonders of Vietnam and Cambodia on a gay group tour

 Experience the cultural wonders of Vietnam AND Cambodia on this amazing tour offered by HeTravel specifically for gay travellers.
 See Saigon, Ha Long Bay, Angkor Wat and more with a group of gay travellers who'll soon become your new friends!
-This incredible vacation runs from 3-17 January 2020 and starts from $7498 per person (all flights, luxury hotels, meals and drinks included).
+This incredible vacation runs for 15 amazing days and starts from $7498 per person (all flights, luxury hotels, meals and drinks included).
+The 2021 dates have yet to be announced, so keep an eye on this space!
 And because we love you so much, we've negotiated with He Travel an exclusive 5% discount for all our readers.

 What we cover in this guide